Boys Town 3 kids

 Research at Boys Town

-Research during internship at Boys Town is optional and is not directly a part of the internship experience.
-We strongly encourage interns to complete and defend their dissertation before taking on any other research project.
-For those who have completed their dissertation and who have an interest in research, there are opportunities to grow your research portfolio outside of the clinic and consultation requirements.
+Research during internship at Boys Town is optional.
+We strongly encourage interns to complete their dissertation before beginning any other research project.
+For those who have completed their dissertation and who have an interest in research, there are opportunities.

 Future Prospects